-GASB has issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions; Statement No. 83, Certain Asset Retirement Obligations; Statement No. 84, Fiduciary Activities; Statement No. 85, Omnibus 2017, and Statement No. 87, Leases.
+GASB has issued Statement No. 83, Certain Asset Retirement Obligations; Statement No. 84, Fiduciary Activities; Statement No. 87, Leases; Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements; and Statement No. 90, Majority Equity Interests - an amendment of GASB Statements No. 14 and No. 61.
 IPTC intends to adopt these GASB Statements, as applicable, on their respective effective dates.